-At the Chang Lab, University of Kansas, we develop functional nucleic acids, including aptamers and DNAzymes, to build smarter molecular tools for biosensing, diagnostics, and therapeutics.
+At the Chang Lab, University of Kansas, we develop functional nucleic acids, including aptamers and DNAzymes, to build smarter molecular tools for biosensing and diagnostics.

 News